Grey-headed fish eagle: Foraging and diet

 As the common name suggests the grey-headed fish eagle is a specialist piscivore, which preys upon live fish and scavenges dead fish and occasionally reptiles and terrestrial birds and small mammals.
-Tingay et al. found that the diet of the grey-headed fish eagle in the Prek Toal protected area of the Tonlé Sap contains the endangered Tonlé Sap water snake.
+The diet of the grey-headed fish eagle in Prek Toal protected area of the Tonlé Sap contains the endangered Tonlé Sap water snake.
 Whether this is the primary prey item of their diet or a seasonal occurrence in this are remains unclear.

 The most common method of foraging used is to catch fish from a hunting perch close to a water source with a short flight to snatch prey on the water surface or just below.
 Also quarters over stretches of river or lakes and fish too heavy to lift may be dragged to bank to devour.
 It is also dynamic in prey pursuit and can catch fish in rough water such as rapids.
-Both species in the genus Ichthyophaga have strongly recurved talons like the osprey (Pandionidae) a specialisation for catching fish, which is lacking in the genus Haliaeetus (sea eagles).
+Both species in the genus Icthyophaga have strongly recurved talons, a specialisation for catching fish, which is lacking in the genus Haliaeetus.

+In the Sikundur Monitoring Post in Gunung Leuser National Park, the grey-headed fish eagle is a potential predator of the Thomas's langur, lar gibbon, southern pig-tailed macaque, crab-eating macaque, Sumatran orangutan and siamang.